8fold/site-joshbruce.com/SUPER_DETAILS.md

 2. 404: File for request URI could not be found within the content root directory.
 3. 200: File found inside content root directory.

+I'm not going to use the same template for the 404 and I did the 500.
+A server error should have fewer options than a 404.
+The user typically can't recover from the 500 by themselves; however, they can recover from a 404 relatively easily.

 ## Hard reset

 total time: 0